shenAwesome/smarker/README.md

 Once the application is installed. you can open Smarker by
 - Double-clicking the SMarker shortcut on the desktop
-- Opening a .md file by double-clicking it and selecting SMarker when prompted.
+- Double-clicking an existing .md file.
+If prompted, just select SMarker as the app to open it.

 ## License
 SMarker is licensed under the **It is what it is** License.